detroit/detroit/EXAMPLE.md

     active: false
 ```

+Notice we used the shorthand `tool` instead of `tooltype` for the myself accnoune
+tool instance.
+The effect is the same.

-As we can see in the last entry, the YAML format also supports ERB and provides
+Also notice the last entry, the YAML format supports ERB and provides
 access to project metadata via the ERB's binding.

 With the Ruby format it is easy enough to load external library using